Transcript – Programme 34: Ankylosing Spondylitis; the Patient Perspective

 Briggs: The internet is a fantastic resource but it can also contain some very unreliable information; and in fact Dorothy was reflecting on her experiences of using the internet and finding very negative information on the internet, which was not helpful for her as she was searching for some help for her facial pain condition.
 And it’s very difficult to judge, I mean, the students that I work with they have a whole programme on how to use the internet effectively to actually make those judgements as to who is it written by, when was it last updated, what was the purpose, was there any advertising around with it that might be influencing it.
 It’s very, very hard to actually judge whether this is a reliable source of information and actually whether the person who’s written it is actually a real doctor, nurse etc. So it is a difficult judgement to make, and of course you type your key terms into some internet searches and you may get sites which actually have paid to be top of the agenda and so therefore they might have some certain biases as well.

-- Tom Downie, Treasurer of the Edinburgh branch of the National Ankylosing Spondylitis Society
+- Iain MacDonald and Tom Downie, Edinburgh branch of the National Ankylosing Spondylitis Society

 - Janice Johnson, PSALV (Psoriasis Scotland Arthritis Link Volunteers)